Skip to Content

 Meet Kimberley Bradshaw, Head of Online Medical Content

-Kimberley Bradshaw is Head of Online Medical Content at Hearing Aid UK, with a background in freelance content creation and six years of experience writing in the audiology space.
-She has written about hearing healthcare for a range of UK and US health and wellness publications, with a focus on bringing clarity and accessibility to complex topics.
+Kimberley Bradshaw is Head of Online Medical Content at Hearing Aid UK, with six years of experience writing about hearing healthcare for UK and US health and wellness publications.
+Her focus has always been the same: making complex topics feel clear, human, and easy to understand.

 Audiologically reviewed by Paul Harrison